PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

       | For example if enum is tagged with this variable then code fragment will be appended to the generated enum.
     - | *header_code_fragment* - Code snippets which will be added right before the generated part of code.
       | For example if enum is tagged with this variable then code fragment will be added before the generated enum.
-    - | *header_code_fragment* - Code snippets which will be added right after the generated part of code.
+    - | *footer_code_fragment* - Code snippets which will be added right after the generated part of code.
       | For example if enum is tagged with this variable then code fragment will be added after the generated enum.
     - *include_cxx* - Additional c++ includes which will be added to generated C wrappers.
     - *shared_ref* - This variable is to manage how the object will be hold.
 If set to false then the generated wrapper will create a regular pointer, otherwise a shared pointer.